huijing/xlat-generative-art-with-css/src/views/index.md

 But if I use elements of varying heights and widths, as well as different border-radius values and box-shadows, we end up with shapes that resemble brush strokes.
 It is possible to combine multiple brush stroke shapes to achieve your desired effect.

 Now, we’ve covered numerous techniques for creating different shapes with CSS.
 But how can we use these shapes?
-The simplest method is to just render them as is [❓13.28].
+The simplest method is to just render them as tiles on a surface.

 ![](img/44.png)